Generic Name: methadone (METH-a-done)

 Some MEDICINES MAY INTERACT with Methadose.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for alcohol or other substance abuse or dependence, cancer, depression or other mental or mood problems, hepatitis C, high blood pressure, HIV, Huntington disease, infections, immune system suppression, irregular heartbeat or other heart problems, nausea or vomiting, pain, Parkinson disease, reflux or other stomach problems, seizures, sleeping problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) because they may interact with Methadose.
+- Many prescription and nonprescription medicines (eg, used for alcohol or other substance abuse or dependence, cancer, constipation, depression or other mental or mood problems, hepatitis C, high blood pressure, HIV, Huntington disease, infections, immune system suppression, irregular heartbeat or other heart problems, nausea or vomiting, pain, Parkinson disease, reflux or other stomach problems, seizures, sleeping problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with Methadose.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Methadose

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Methadose may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Methadose as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Methadose comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Methadose refilled.

 - Take Methadose by mouth with or without food.
 Methadose is for oral use only and must not be injected or snorted.

 - Methadose must be administered under close medical supervision.